A5873/SkyMesh/README.md

 # SkyMesh: Decentralized Orbital Mesh Network

-SkyMesh is a decentralized orbital mesh network composed of low-cost nanosatellites, enabling censorship-resistant global communications through a constellation of CubeSat-class devices in low Earth orbit.
+SkyMesh is a decentralized orbital mesh network composed of low-cost nano-satellites, each powered by radiation-tolerant single-board computers running a custom lightweight satellite OS.
+These CubeSat-class devices operate in low Earth orbit and act as dynamic uplink nodes, relays, and observers, forming an autonomous, reconfigurable communication layer in space.

+Paired with open-source ground gateways and uplink stations, SkyMesh enables:
+- Censorship-resistant data exchange
+- Emergency communication networks
+- Remote IoT relay capabilities
+- Decentralized internet fallback infrastructure

+Designed with modular hardware and a real-time-capable OS optimized for mesh networking and power efficiency, SkyMesh bridges the Earth and orbit with a peer-to-peer ethos—turning the sky into a sovereign digital space.

 ## Core Features